gtag('config', 'UA-113861515-1');

 More information

-Lac Courte Oreilles & Little Lac Courte Oreilles 2023 Aquatic Plant Survey Report
+LCO & Little LCO 2025 Aquatic Plant Survey Report & maps

 Aquatic invasive species (AIS) continue to be a problem, of particular concern are curly-leaf pondweed and Eurasian watermilfoil on both Lac Courte Oreilles and Little Lac Courte Oreilles.
-In 2023, we conducted an aquatic plant survey focusing on AIS for each lake.
-The complete report is available here.
+The report and maps are available here> and here>.

 How can you help?